 When installing the scanners in the field, the axis of the scanner is typically lined up with the volcanic vent.
 The scanner hood should be pointing away from the volcano.
 The mirror in the cone scanners will collect light coming from the direction of the volcano only if the scanner is pointing away from the volcano.
+In the standard configuration of the scanner, the rotation proceeds clockwise as seen from the scanner hood in direction of the volcano.